LuciaAmeis/Identification-of-changes-in-gene-expression/README.md

 #   arXiv:2407.14630                                  #
 #######################################################

-For questions, comments or details on the case study pleas contact K. Moellenhoff or L. Ameis at the Univeristy of Cologne: kathrin.moellenhoff@uni-koeln.de lucia.ameis@uni-koeln.de
+For questions, comments or details please contact L. Ameis at the Univeristy of Cologne: lucia.ameis@uni-koeln.de

 This code as it is has been written on R version 4.3.0.